learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## Starting our Data Cleaning

-We'll begin by dealing with the most obvious issues--data types and null values.

-First, we'll check the different types of encoding that each column has, and then we'll check for null values and examine our options for dealing with them.
+To start, you'll deal with the most obvious issue: data features with the wrong data encoding.

 ### Checking Data Types